AndrewKillion/statistical_rethinking/README.md

 ## Installing the dependencies

-To install the dependencies to run these notebooks, it is recommended to first create a virtual environment.
+To install the dependencies to run these notebooks, I recommend creating a virtual environment.

-    python3 -m venv .venv
+    python -m venv .venv
     source .venv/bin/activate

-Then, you can install the required packages using `pip`:
+Then, install the required packages using `pip`:

-    pip install -r "Statistical Rethinking (Python Code)/requirements.txt"
+    pip install -r requirements.txt"

 ---